-Among the largest concerns for many enterprises, that is actually being addressed quite beautifully, is interoperability – the emphasis on facilitating integration of UC and BYOD no matter what the device (smartphones, tablets, PCs, laptops), to create a seamless user experience that’s similar, if not a carbon copy on a different platform.
+Among the largest concerns for many enterprises, that is actually being addressed quite beautifully, is interoperability – the emphasis on facilitating the integration of UC and BYOD no matter what the device (smartphones, tablets, PCs, laptops), to create a seamless user experience that’s similar, if not a carbon copy on a different platform.
 Many of the newer and refined builds for cloud UC allow users to comment and collaborate on the same topic in real-time, creating a level of productivity that’s as good, if not better than actually “being there”.
-Formerly, documents had to be passed along via e-mail, FTP, among other methods that were simply inefficient and time consuming.
+Formerly, documents had to be passed along via e-mail, and FTP, among other methods that were simply inefficient and time-consuming.

 As noted above, cloud UC has experienced a rapid progression, allowing for companies to employ a single interface or tool to keep workers up to speed, even if they’re out of the office.
 Due to the inherent existence of malicious attackers on the web, security measures of cloud UC have also evolved, with comprehensive security compliance and authentication to ensure availability to even the most stringent of firms.
-Eliminating the need for many workarounds and extra steps, a large amount of firms and enterprises are adopting complex cloud UC systems, immediately recognizing the difference and never turning back.
+Eliminating the need for many workarounds and extra steps, a large number of firms and enterprises are adopting complex cloud UC systems, immediately recognizing the difference and never turning back.